 Policies & Procedures

-To view our full Policies and Procedures look under "General Information" on the school website.
-We use School Docs.
-As policies are updated parents and staff are notified to view, and if required, comment on them.
-This notification is sent through our school newsletter.
+To view our Policies and Procedures look under "General Information" on the school website.
+When policies are up for review parents are notified in the and asked for feedback.

 Privacy and Information Technology

 During your child’s time at Waitākiri School, they will be involved in activities where children may be included in photographs and videos, as well as being involved in activities using e-mail and the internet.